The Pros and Cons of a Remote Workforce

 8. More independent workers

 Since remote workers don’t have a manager constantly looking over their shoulder, they’re forced to be more independent in their work.
-This can be a plus, since micromanaging tends to hurt morale.
+This can be a plus since micromanaging tends to hurt morale.

 9. Reduced absenteeism

-Unscheduled absences are a big expense for employers, costing companies about $1,800 per employee, per year.
+Unscheduled absences are a significant expense for employers, costing companies about $1,800 per employee, per year.
 For the whole country, that adds up to about $300 billion.
 The Global Workforce Analytics study we mentioned earlier found that telecommuting programs reduce unscheduled absences by 63%.

 10. Environmental benefits